Murtaza01/obsidian-vault/homework/poetry/poetry_exam1.md

 Dreams and sleep were also one of the themes the poets used in the 16th century.

-# Poetic Devices of the 16th Century
+**Q/ What are The Poetic Devices of the 16th Century**\?

-## 1. Metaphor

-Is a figure of speech that compare between two things that isn't literally true in order to make a resemblance.
+1. Metaphor: Is a figure of speech that compare between two things that isn't literally true in order to make a resemblance.

 Ex: She is flower.

-## 2. Metonymy

-Is a figure of speech where an object name is replaced by another closely connected to it.
+2. Metonymy:Is a figure of speech where an object name is replaced by another closely connected to it.

 Ex: What is your favourite **dish**?

 Here dish means food.

-## 3. Synecdoche

-A figure of speech that uses a part of something to refer to the whole.
+3. Synecdoche:A figure of speech that uses a part of something to refer to the whole.

 Ex: We Need more **hands** to finish the job.

-Here hand refers to men.
+Here hands refers to men.

-## 4. Use of Sea Images

-The use Sea images were popular in the 16th century poet, because of the discovers of the new world, such uses included ships,shipwreck, stars,journey, sail and so on.
+**Q/ What are The Images of the 16th Century**\?

+* Images of the sea: like shipwreck, galley, sail, sea.
+* Life as a stage
+* Stars
+* War
+* Diseases
+* Imprisonment

 # Sir Thomas Wyatt